You are here: Home Undergraduate Studies Undergraduate Research

 Opportunity

 Gretchen in the labResearch lies at the fundamental core of the chemical sciences.
 Exposure, at the undergraduate level, to the research experience provides an invaluable look into the world of chemistry.
 Students enrolling in Chem 390WR, 391, 392, 491 or 492 may perform research on a broad array of topics, including analytical chemistry, biochemistry, inorganic chemistry, organic chemistry or physical chemistry.
 Students are strongly encouraged to discuss research opportunities with a variety of faculty prior to making a selection.
 See more details here.
 It is best to do this during the semester before you enroll in research.
 Students can also work with a faculty member outside the Chemistry Department.
-This requires an additional form.
+This requires this additional Agreement for Credit form.
+For more information, speak with your department advisor.

 Funding